jkhsong/bloodpart/README.md

-# Microparticle detection in whole blood (BLOOD PARTICLE)
+# Microparticle detection in whole blood

 ## Background:
 Bloodpart (Blood Particle) was developed to automate the detection and analysis of exogenous particles in large (>1,000 image) whole blood datasets.